Sound Fountain

 In 1950 H. Arthur Brown traveled to Vienna to conduct the Orchestra of the Viennese Symphonic Society, also known as the Austrian Symphony Orchestra, the Nieder Oesterreichisches Tonkünstler Orchester, and whatever name the orchestra was given on the various Remington (and Plymouth) records.

-On Remington Don Gabor released the conductor's performances of symphonies by Brahms, Schubert and Tchaikovsky, orchestral pieces by Rimsky-Korsakov, Grieg, Mendelssohn-Bartholdy and Strauss, and there was the ten inch record with a composition written by Don Gillis: "Tulsa, A Symphonic Portrait in Oil", oddly enough also recorded with the Austrian SO for the Remington label and not with the Tulsa Philharmonic.
+On Remington Don Gabor released the conductor's performances of symphonies by Brahms, Schubert and Tchaikovsky, orchestral pieces by Rimsky-Korsakov, Grieg, Mendelssohn-Bartholdy and Strauss, on 12 inch Long Playing discs.
+And there was the ten inch record with a composition written by Don Gillis: "Tulsa, A Symphonic Portrait in Oil", oddly enough also recorded with the Austrian SO for the Remington label and not with the Tulsa Philharmonic.

-"Tulsa, A Symphonic Portrait in Oil", completed July 7th, 1950, was commissioned for conductor H. Arthur Brown and the Tulsa Philharmonic Orchestra by the First National Bank and Trust Company of Tulsa to the occasion of the formal opening of the new bank building on July 29th, 1950.
-Mr. Brown and the Tulsa Philharmonic Orchestra were engaged to play it in an outdoor concert in a specially constructed shell in front of the bank.
+"Tulsa, A Symphonic Portrait in Oil", completed July 7th, 1950, was commissioned by the First National Bank and Trust Company of Tulsa to be performed by conductor H. Arthur Brown and the Tulsa Philharmonic Orchestra at the occasion of the formal opening of the bank's new building on July 29th, 1950.
+Mr. Brown and the Tulsa Philharmonic Orchestra were engaged to play it in an outdoor concert in a specially constructed shell positioned in front of the bank.

 As with so many Remington recordings the question remains what the interpretations would have been like if the orchestra and conductor had more time for rehearsals and if the technical quality of the recording was of a higher standard.
 Nevertheless the abilities of the artists who performed for the Remington label are clear.
 Also in the case of H. Arthur Brown, who, it is reported, conducted many works from memory, without a score.